CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.1 organization.md

 The importance of overarching organizational regulations and targets for the goal of information security.
 As the responsibilities or the distribution of control tasks increases with the complexity of business processes and the extent of information processing, but also with the protection needs of the information to be processed.

 Lack of regulations can lead to massive security gaps, for example because employees do not know how to react to incidents.
-Problems can also arise because regulations are outdated, impractical or incomprehensible.
+Problems can also arise because regulations are outdated, impractical, or incomprehensible formulated.

 ### 2 2 Disregarded regulations